mlrawlings/marko-starter/README.md

 ## Ejecting (advanced)

-If you need to do something that is not supported by `new-marko-app`, you can run:
+If you need to do something that is not supported by `marko-starter`, you can run:

 ```
 npm run eject
 ```

-This will uninstall `new-marko-app` and install a bunch of other modules, and add some additional files to your project which you can then fully customize.
+This will uninstall `marko-starter` and install a bunch of other modules, and add some additional files to your project which you can then fully customize.

 **Beware:** This is a one way operation, if you want to undo it, you better be using `git` or some other form of version control.